Danielelucon/fluorescence-kinetics-analysis/README.md

 # fluorescence-kinetics-analysis

 #
-WORK IN PROGRESS --> Tested for Y(II), working on NPQ and lightcurves
+WORK IN PROGRESS --> Tested for Y(II), working on ET, NPQ and lightcurves
 #

 FLUORESCENCE KINETICS ANALYSIS PIPELINE